-THOMAS MIRA Y LOPEZTommy Headshots_04 is the author of The Book of Resting Places (Counterpoint 2017).
+THOMAS MIRA Y LOPEZ is the author of The Book of Resting Places (Counterpoint 2017).
 His work has appeared in The Georgia Review, The American Scholar, and The Kenyon Review Online, among others.
 He is an editor of Territory, a literary journal about maps, and currently the Kenan Visiting Writer at The University of North Carolina – Chapel Hill.

 Jon Riccio: In The Book of Resting Places’ first essay, “Memory, Memorial,” we encounter “a 200-year-old cathedral of a tree” where you seek refuge during childhood games of chase.
 Repeated climbing results in the snapping of a branch essential to escape.
 Your father’s solution is a two-by-four plank stable enough to be called “oblivion’s antithesis.”
 How does stability function throughout a text focused on the transition from life into death?